jschiarizzi/josephschiarizzipersonalwebsite.github.io/_posts/2018-07-21-Own-your-own-identity-plus-OST.md

 ## What's next
 The next step is to integrate OST branded tokens ownership with our decentralized identity that users can log in with.

+## Challenges
+Challenges so far are connecting the front end JS library to back end APIs.
+The identity flow of the application involves using several QR codes that must be passed between front and back-ends.
+Keeping this organized has been the challenge of the week.